 DEN is consistently named a passenger favorite and is the proud recipient of dozens of national and international awards for excellence.
-Notable awards include "Highly Commended" Frontier award for "Excellence in Service and Support" and # 4 Green Fleet in the country by National Fleet Association in 2022.
-DEN also passed the 2022 FAA Part 139 Inspection with no discrepancies.
+Notable awards include Airport Council International-North America (ACI-NA) Environmental Achievement Award in the Environmental Management Category for the Low-Carbon, Cost-Effective, Reliable, and Resilient energy projects and Colorado Airport of the Year by the Colorado Division of Aeronotics in 2023.
+DEN also passed the 2023 FAA Part 139 Inspection with no discrepancies.

-The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the Airport for its Annual Comprehensive Financial Report for each of the fiscal years ended: (a) December 31, 2021, and (b) December 31, 2020.
-This was the third year that the Airport received this prestigious award.
+The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the Airport for its Annual Comprehensive Financial Report for each of the fiscal years ended: (a) December 31, 2022, and (b) December 31, 2021.
+This was the fourth year that the Airport received this prestigious award.
 To be awarded the prestigious Certificate of Achievement, the Airport must publish an easily readable and efficiently organized financial report that meets GFOA eligibility requirements and comply with Generally Accepted Accounting Principles (GAAP).
 DEN believes that the current financial report will meet the Certificate of Achievement Program requirements and will submit it to the GFOA to determine the Airport's eligibility to receive a certificate for this financial report.